 A group of high school friends accidentally hit someone on the way home from partying on the Fourth of July.
 One year later the friends receive threatening letters and a mysterious man in a fisherman’s slicker and with a hook for a hand starts terrorizing and killing them.

-The Halloween horror series does not disappoint with this seventh installment in the franchise.
+The Halloween horror franchise does not disappoint with this seventh installment in the franchise.
 For those unfamiliar with the storyline, this film picks up on a woman who has finally escaped the wrath of her serial killer brother, faked her own death and adopted a new identity to start fresh.
 Now work as a headmistress at a private boarding school, she finds herself within a fingertips’ length of happiness.
 Just as she decides to take her blossoming relationship to the next level, she finds her life crumbling once again due to the murderous Michael Myers.

 Ever since its Christmas Day release in 1998, this film has garnered a cult following for the comedy, gore and unforgettable cast.
 High school is traumatic enough, but imagine witnessing your teachers being controlled extra-terrestrial parasites to prey on the students.
 A group of high school students finds themselves responsible for being the only thing standing between life and death for themselves and their community.
 Robert Rodriguez’s directorial work grossed $40.3 million at the US box office.